• Skip to primary navigation

 Also known as luncheon meat, spam is a mixture of meat and cereal sold in tins.
 The most common meat used to make spam is pork, but turkey and chicken spam are also available.
 It can be served cold in sandwiches, or it can be fried.

 Luncheon meat is sold worldwide, but it is super popular in Hawaii and Korea.
-It’s not a traditional food in these countries; it became popular during World War II and the Korean War; canned meat was served to American soldiers stationed there.
+Although it’s not a traditional food in these countries, it became popular during World War II and the Korean War, when canned meat was served to American soldiers stationed there.

 Not particularly.
-It’s a highly processed food; it contains many preservatives, it’s high in fat, sodium, and calories, and lacks essential nutrients.
+It’s a highly processed food; it contains many preservatives, it is high in fat, sodium, and calories, and it lacks essential nutrients.
 However, it does taste good and comforting; it’s cheap and has a long shelf-life.

 The dose makes it, I suppose.
 I don’t recommend eating it regularly, but from time to time, it’s delicious.